-During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Re-Grow Urban Rural Agriculture (Re-Grow) Program: provided various technical assistance sessions to the Puerto Rico Department of Agriculture (Subrecipient).
-These sessions concentrated on the eligibility review process, review of Program Guidelines and Standard Operating Procedures, and Grant Management System (GMS) navigation of related modules.
-PRDOH launched an alternate process of reviewing and approving program applications through the eligibility and award processes.
-These processes resulted in an increase in Grant Agreements and awards being signed.
-The Program provided technical assistance to Case Managers on the receipt review and closeout process and related GMS modules.
-Program has started receipt review and closeout process for awarded grants.
-During the quarter, the Re-Grow Program disbursed 72 awards totaling \$5.4 million.
-The Program has 120 awards pending disbursement for \$7.8 million.
-Currently the Program has 341 cases in various stages of underwriting review.
+During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Re-Grow Urban Rural Agriculture (Re-Grow) Program: PRDOH concentrated efforts on the alternate process by reviewing and approving program applications, their eligibility, underwriting review, and award processes.
+These processes resulted in an increase of over 400% in Grant Agreements and awards signed from before PRDOH started the alternate process.
+The Program provided further technical assistance to Case Managers on the receipt review and closeout process and related Grant Management System modules.
+During the quarter, the Re-Grow Program disbursed 217 awards totaling \$14.97 million.
 The Re-Grow Program is constantly overseeing Subrecipient and contractor performance, refining and adjusting when necessary.
-The Program continues gathering National Objectives data from Program applicants, as well as jobs data to determine the number of jobs created.